 - Mentorship offered as a form of “deep caring” in order to overcome widespread indifference to our most vulnerable young men.

 - Leadership Development through transformative education that encourage young men of color to support each other and strive together toward high expectations on a journey to become economic, political, and thought leaders.

 From the Fire’s curriculum and programming is research-based and designed by a team of educators and leaders with decades of experience in adult and young adult education, social change activism and community development.
 It is rooted in the spiritual and intellectual traditions forged in the justice struggles of African American and other global minorities for the last 500 years and longer.
+The Fire Online adds to this great tradition exposure to technology, data and STEM-adjacent research best practices specifically design for our curriculum to enhance our students exposure to cutting edge leadership skills.
 The program’s core beliefs and practices are guided by an indomitable faith in the human courage, creativity and potential of these souls, indeed in all human beings.